Auto Know It is reader supported. When you buy something through a link on our site, we may earn an affiliate commission at no extra cost to you.

 Moreover, avoid parking your car under trees or in greener areas when parking it in a public place.
 Some people also hang CDs on their cars that act like reflectors that can keep the birds away.
 Nonetheless, there should be more practical ways to keep your car birds poop-free.

-If you are looking for the best way to remove the birds’ poop off the car, remember that there is no “general” best way.
+If you are looking for the best way to remove the bird poop off your car, remember that there is no “general” best way.
 Different procedures work for different cars and poop stains differently; whatever suits you the most is your best!